post-forking/post-forking/readme.txt

 Stable tag: 0.1
 License: GPLv3 or Later

-WordPress Post Forking allows users to "fork" or create an alternate version of content to foster a more collaborative approach to WordPress content curation.
+WordPress Post Forking allows users to fork or create an alternate version of content to foster a more collaborative approach to WordPress content curation.

 == Description ==